 However, in addition to its effectiveness, several people consider it extremely harmful to brushes, especially benzine shortens the life of natural hair brushes.
-I tried this method once and although simple and effective, the brushes did not become as soft as after the second shampoo method, in fact, there was a slight benzine odor left after cleaning.
+I tried this method once and although simple and effective, the brushes did not become as soft as after the second shampoo method there was a slight benzine odor left after cleaning.

 2, Shampoo cleaning